Leading Innovation in Health Care Education: Teaching, Learning, Technology, and Simulation

 Roger has a clinical background as a Respiratory Therapist (RT), and has over twenty years of experience in design, facilitation, and operations of critical care simulations for students and practicing clinicians.

-Tim has worked in various departments at Michener including the LRC, AV, Curriculum Commons and CLIS.
-Tim is currently with CLIS and is responsible for working on various video, audio, multi-media, simulation and photography projects.
+Tim has worked in various departments at Michener, including the LRC, AV, Curriculum Commons and CETL.
+Tim is currently on contract with CETL and is responsible for working on various video, audio, multi-media, simulation, Learning Space and photography projects.

 Contact Tim for: Audio/visual production and webinar hosting